nlgandnlu/SegFormer/README.md

 ### Pre-processing:
 1.Set the dataset name in line#7 of split_trainvaltest.py
+2.Place the extracted three folders of the corresponding dataset in the same directory.
-2.python split_trainvaltest.py
+3.python split_trainvaltest.py
-3.Put the generated folders under sequence-labeling/.
+4.Put the generated folders under sequence-labeling/.

 ### Train (The code will save the best pk checkpoint on the test dataset):
 cd .../transformers/examples/pytorch/sequence-labeling/